 Technische Hochschule Köln

-The FEMOZ symposium took place on the 14th of September, 2022.
-The project team presented preliminary results of the previous field research campaign, secondary data, and analyses of other information sources.
-The aim was (1) to discuss these preliminary results in light of our methodological approaches with representatives from science, politics and civil society, (2) to harness the contributions of these stakeholders for the FEMOZ characterisation of rural food environments in our project regions, and (3) enhance the further research steps.
+Taking place on the 14th of September, 2022, preliminary results of the previous field research campaign, secondary data, and analyses of other information sources were presented.
+The aim was to discuss these preliminary results in light of our methodological approaches with representatives from science, politics and civil society, to harness the contributions of these stakeholders for the characterisation of rural food environments in our project regions, and enhance the further research steps.

 To introduce the presentations, the FEMOZ project scientific coordinator Dr Rui Pedroso, from the ITT of the TH Köln, presented the FEMOZ project and its conceptual framework with its different research and implementation components as well as its chronological course and thus setting the thematic focus of the symposium.